How to Use Twitter as a Wire Jewelry Artist

 As a wire jewelry artist you will need many paths to your target audience - your market for distribution of your designs.
 One way, that has no cost other than your time daily, is the new and effective social networking tool called Twitter.
 This article will help you leverage its power for your business.

-Twitter works like instant messaging, allowing you to share short updates about yourself, your business, or anything else you want your audience to know.
+It lets you share short updates about yourself, your business, or topics your audience cares about.

 Make sure your username and profile picture reflect your wire jewelry business.

-Your username should clearly identify you it can be your own name or something that represents your brand.
+Your username should clearly identify you.
+It can be your own name or something that represents your brand.

 Now you're ready to start finding people to follow.